elengs/ci-exp-essex-2019/README.md

-# ci-exp-essex-2019
+# Causal Inference and Experiments in the Social Sciences
-Course Materials for Causal Inference and Experiments in the Social Sciences, Essex Summer School 2019
+Course Materials for course 2K: Causal Inference and Experiments in the Social Sciences, Essex Summer School 2019